hackclub/sprig/docs/docs/intro.md

 At the moment, all you have is bunch of parts, and you may be wondering how to put them together to make your Sprig.
 Our [assembly guide](ASSEMBLY.md) goes through this, with lots of images to help you along the way!
 Once you've assembled your Sprig, you can [upload your game](UPLOAD.md) onto it.

 That's it!
-You've come a long way from where you started.
 You've made a unique Sprig game in the Sprig editor, published your game to the [Sprig gallery](https://sprig.hackclub.com/gallery), got your very own Sprig, and assembled it.
-It was no easy feat, but you did it!
-Give yourself a pat on the back.
 Now, you can play your amazing game over and over, try somebody else's game, make another one yourself, or even play [Doom](https://cloud-mu2xu4vzb-hack-club-bot.vercel.app/0pxl_20240407_024452716.mp4)!
-Whatever you do, we have one last thing to say...
+Make sure to join the [Hack Club Slack](https://hackclub.com/slack) and the #sprig channel if you're not already in it.

 **Happy Sprigging! :D**